markjprice/cs13net9/docs/errata/improvements.md

 This ensures clear separation of the DTOs and avoids coupling them too tightly to a specific layer.

+# Page 637 - Creating a class library for a database context using SQLite

+In this section, the reader must work on three different files, but some readers get confused.
+In the next edition, I will add a new sub-section for Steps 5 and 6 and call it **Create a logger file in data context project**, and I will add a new sub-section for Steps 7 to 9 and call it **Move and customize the data context**.

 # Page 733 - Building web services using ASP.NET Core

 In the next edition, I will add a new section that explains some of the recent history with documenting web services in .NET projects.